World Rugby Museum Home

 WALES TOUR of SOUTH AFRICA 1964

 In 1964 the Welsh national team undertook their first overseas tour.
-The host country, South Africa were celebrating the 75th Anniversary of the SARFU.
-The Springboks were still unbeaten against Wales.
-Wales played five matches, winning three and losing two including the all important test match.
+The host country, South Africa were celebrating the 75th Anniversary of their union (South African Rugby Football Union.
+The Springboks were still unbeaten against Wales and continued this run with victory in the only test of the tour.
+Wales played a total of five matches, winning three and losing two.
+Although not a successful trip for the Dragons of Wales it became a watershed in the history of Welsh Rugby aand the sport itself.
 It was the failure of the team in this tour that sparked the Welsh Rugby Union into action.
 The next year they appointed the first ever National Coach and embarked on a trail of glory that culminated in the four consecutive Triple Crowns and two Grand Slams 1976 - 1979.

 Prior to the tour three special matches were arranged, all played under the 'new laws'.
 Initially these were to pick the players for the tour and also to try out the the 'new laws'.
 We believe these three matches to have been played at Ebbw Vale on April 17th, Caerphilly April 24th and at Llanelli, date to confirmed.
 They took the format of Wales 'A' v Wales 'B' matches.
 Hopes were high of a first victory over the Springboks and the squad were travelling to South Africa with this as their main objective.
 JBG Thomas writes in the programme for the pre-tour match at Caerphilly.